Program Approach for Middle & High School Bible

 Presenting the Authority of the Bible

 Since the Bible is the authoritative word of God, it directs every area of life.
 Students need to trust in it and believe what it says for it to change their day-to-day lives.
 Before students can trust in, believe, and apply the Bible to their lives, they must understand that the Bible is true and is the ultimate authority.
-Each course explores the authority of Scripture, but Basics for a Biblical Worldview, for Grade 6, and Biblical Worldview: Creation, Fall, Redemption, for Grade 11 or 12, lead more extended discussions on how the Bible proves its own authority.
-Basics for a Biblical Worldview explores the ultimate authority, which leads to the ultimate proof.
+Each course explores the authority of Scripture, but Biblical Worldview: Creation, Fall, Redemption leads more extended discussions on how the Bible proves its own authority.
+In grade 6, Basics for a Biblical Worldview explores the ultimate authority, which leads to the ultimate proof.
 If God, the Creator, says it is true, and He cannot lie, then His witness must be taken as proof that the Bible is true.
 Biblical Worldview: Creation, Fall, Redemption takes the discussion further, establishing that all people believe what they believe about the things they cannot see—and about quite a few things they can see—by faith.
 It is by faith that Christians accept that the Bible is true and has ultimate authority over their lives, regardless of what human wisdom might say on the matter.

 The BJU Press Bible program reinforces the authority and truth of Scripture by constantly pointing students back to it for answers and insight on all kinds of issues.
-In Grades 7–9, sections begin with a Bible reading and all grades include suggested Scripture memory.
+Many chapter sections begin with a Bible reading and all grades include suggested Scripture memory.

 Tracing the Big Story of Scripture

 To help students recognize and follow the storyline both in the Bible and in life, students will explore the three key elements of the story in each level of the BJU Press Bible program.
-For example, Unit 2 of Basics for a Biblical Worldview provides a focused discussion of how the storyline of Scripture should shape a student’s worldview.
-The Story of the Old Testament focuses on how Creation and the Fall are demonstrated in biblical accounts and how Redemption unfolds throughout the Old Testament.
-The Life of Christ focuses on Christ’s life as the fulfillment of the Old Testament promises and the revelation of the big story of Scripture.
+The middle school Bible program begins with Basics for a Biblical Worldview, which enables students to make sense of the world through the lens of Scripture.
+From there, the program journeys through the Bible.
+The Story of the Old Testament traces the overarching narrative of Scripture from Genesis through Malachi, and The Life of Christ celebrates Christ as the ultimate fulfillment of all Old Testament promises.
+The Triumph of Christ traces the origins and development of the church in Acts, the doctrinal arguments in the Epistles, and the consummation of God’s redemptive plan in Revelation.
 Biblical Worldview emphasizes the entire Creation, Fall, Redemption storyline and applies it directly to science, history, arts and culture, marriage, family, and government.

 Teaching Bible Study Skills

-The BJU Press middle and high school Bible program encourages students to observe the Bible passages they are reading—they must look at the whole passage, noting facts and details to encourage recall and to get a bigger picture of the context.
+The BJU Press Bible program encourages students to observe the Bible passages they are reading—they must look at the whole passage, noting facts and details to encourage recall and to get a bigger picture of the context.
 To aid in accurate interpretation, we teach students important skills for uncovering the meaning of Bible passages.
-They might be directed to look up definitions, compare events and passages, review maps, or consider the major events or beliefs of the time.
+They might be directed to look up definitions, compare events and passages, or consider the major events or beliefs of the time.
+They will also need to interpret passages in light of the entirety of Scripture—primarily the character of God and His stated intentions for mankind.
 In the application step, students will need to move from understanding Scripture to living it out.
-What they know and believe about the Bible should lead them to apply those beliefs to their values and actions.

 Developing and Encouraging Love for God and Personal Growth